Slow and Sandy: Bikepacking the Australian Outback

 • Dylan Kentch, Anne Beadell Highway, Australian Outback

-I have some heavy thoughts that are still working themselves out and perhaps, I hope, one day I can distill the calm and serenity I experienced in the remote desert into something more than the bunch of clauses and phrases and pictures here.
+I have some heavy thoughts that are still working themselves out.
+Perhaps, I hope, I can one day distill the calm and serenity I experienced in the remote desert into something more than a bunch of scattered clauses and phrases.
 I’ve never been somewhere so quiet before.
-No permanent water sources near the road meant that there was no stock nearby, and how lovely it is to cycle in Australia and see neither sheep nor cattle!
-But there were also no crickets, mosquitoes, or crows yelling in the mornings.
+No permanent water sources near the road meant there was no stock nearby, and how lovely it is to cycle in Australia and see neither sheep nor cattle!
+There were also no crickets or mosquitoes and no crows yelling in the mornings.

 • Dylan Kentch, Anne Beadell Highway, Australian Outback